ar-nelson/jaspr/readme.md

 **Q: Isn't concurrent-by-default evaluation terrible for performance?**

 A: Not necessarily.
-While "every expression is evaluated in its own fiber" is a good mental model for Jaspr's semantics, in practice most Jaspr code can still be evaluated synchronously.
+While “every expression is evaluated in its own fiber” is a good mental model for Jaspr's semantics, in practice most Jaspr code can still be evaluated synchronously.
 This reference implementation does just that: the interpreter's `eval` function is a [generator][generator] that yields whenever it encounters an unresolved lazy value, allowing its caller to move on to the next evaluatable subexpression.

 The interpreter is still *really* slow, though.
 That's an unavoidable consequence of writing an interpreter in JavaScript.
 I'm planning on fixing performance in two ways: by adding a JIT that generates JS source code, and by writing a JS transpiler for production use.